 When these incidents occur, injuries are often similar to those sustained in head-on collisions.
 Victims frequently require surgery and extensive rehabilitation for their injuries, which may include:

 Were you the victim of a wrong-way driver and now your life is irreversibly changed?
 Rather than accept the situation or deal with an insurance company that places blame on you, work with Trantolo & Trantolo to get the compensation you deserve.
-To speak with a car accident lawyer, give us a call today.
+To speak with a Connecticut car accident lawyer, give us a call today.